Noise Levels in Georgian Acres, Austin, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,934 Georgian Acres residents, or 72.5%, live above that level.
 By land area, 49.7% of Georgian Acres is above 55 dBA.

 Average noise levels for Georgian Acres residents, grouped by direction from the center of Georgian Acres.
-Southern Georgian Acres carries the highest population-weighted average; Northern Georgian Acres carries the lowest.
-Just 33% of residents in Northern Georgian Acres live in blocks above the EPA's 55 dBA threshold, a third of the share in Southern Georgian Acres.
+The highest population-weighted average is in southern Georgian Acres; the lowest is in northern Georgian Acres, where just 41% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Southern Georgian Acres